Cottin/learn-opti/walkthrough/7-optimize-react-components.md

 		      </td>

-- Now run your app and the chrome devtools and make sure to have the console open so you can see console.logs
+- Now run your app and the chrome devtools and first go to the "Performance" tab and throttle your CPU to be x4 or x6 slower.
+- Then make sure to have the console open so you can see console.logs
 - :camel: Click a country.
 Why is it so slow and why are 217 countries rerendered just to open the modal?